bvkatwijk/bvkatwijk.github.io/vault/Blog/Java - Lenses.md

   - data
   - api
 date: 2024-10-26T18:26:22+00:00
-lastmod: 2024-11-15T15:46:27+00:00
+lastmod: 2024-11-15T15:52:50+00:00
 title: Lenses
 GHissueID: "13"
 featured_image: /images/lens.webp
 ---

 ### Immutability
 Using immutable types has a number of benefits.
 Since it eliminates mutation, it makes code easier to reason about.
 Also, it eliminates concurrent modification problems, thereby unlocking a lot of performance improvement opportunities.
-Java originally was fully Object-Oriented but it adapting to other paradigms.
+Java originally was fully Object-Oriented but it adapted to other paradigms.
 The language itself still lacks some features that makes it convenient to work with immutable data.
-In this post I'd like to show what can currently be done in vanilla Java and show a powerful concept to work with immutable data transformation.
+In this post I'd like to show what can currently be done in vanilla Java and show a powerful concept to transform immutable data.

 ### Java Records
 Since Java 16, `record` classes were finalised and added to the language, which are described in [JEP 395](https://openjdk.org/jeps/395) as  "transparent carriers for immutable data".
 The canonical example of this is a `Point` in two-dimensional space.
 A `Point` is defined by an `x` and `y` coordinate - nothing more, nothing less.